Teradata/presto/presto-docs/src/main/sphinx/security/hive.rst

 Hive Security Configuration
 ===========================

-The default security mode of the :doc:`/connector/hive` is to use simple authentication.
-In this mode, the hive connector can connect to a Hadoop cluster that has been configured with ``simple`` authentication.
+The default security configuration of the :doc:`/connector/hive` uses simple authentication.
+In this mode, the Hive connector connects to a Hadoop cluster that has been configured to use ``simple`` authentication.
 All queries are executed as the user who runs the Presto process, regardless of the user who submits the query.

 The Hive connector provides addional security options to support Hadoop clusters that have been configured to use :ref:`Kerberos